NikhilKumarM/ricochet_robot/README.md

 HOW TO RUN:
 In the ricochet_robot.pyde file set ->   path_to_file_containing_puzzle = "Path_to_input_file".

-Input file(.txt) should have following format:
+Input file should have following format:

 8 # Number of rows